+The impact of fiscal policy on poverty is negligible.
+While an insignificant number of poor or nearpoor households are burdened by the personal income tax, it is also true that very few households receive any of the direct transfers available under the SAGE or NUSAF programs.
 The net income position of most households after indirect taxes are paid and indirect subsidies are received is slightly lower than before those fiscal policy elements are allocated.
 However, the poor households that do receive net additions to their incomes receive more (as a percent of their pre-fiscal income) than the poor households that become net payers into the fiscal system.